commercetools/merchant-center-application-kit/packages/application-shell/src/components/fetch-project/README.md

-# Component to fetch the project data
+# Component to Fetch the Project Data

 This is a data fetching component to fetch a project.
 You can use this component (or the complementary HoC) to retrieve project data and use it when needed.